francoismassart/eslint-plugin-tailwindcss/README.md

 ## Contributing

-The project is open to all developers, you can [contribute the `eslint-plugin-tailwindcss`](CONTRIBUTING.md).
+The project is open to all developers, you can [contribute to `eslint-plugin-tailwindcss`](CONTRIBUTING.md).

 However, make sure to discuss the issue or the feature you wish to implement prior to getting to work unless you feel adventurous.